-One of the authors (HM) recently proposed \cite{Murayama:2021xfj} that the supersymmetric version of QCD (SQCD), which had been studied in seminal works by Seiberg \cite{Seiberg:1994bz,Seiberg:1994pq}, combined with anomaly-mediated supersymmetry breaking (AMSB) \cite{Randall:1998uk,Giudice:1998xp}, provides an effective tool to study dynamics of QCD beyond perturbation theory.
-This tool may well be applicable beyond QCD, and in fact it led to new predictions on the IR dynamics of chiral gauge theories \cite{Csaki:2021xhi,Csaki:2021aqv} different from past conjectures.
+It was proposed~\cite{Murayama:2021xfj} that the supersymmetric version of QCD (SQCD), which had been studied in seminal work by Seiberg \cite{Seiberg:1994bz,Seiberg:1994pq}, combined with anomaly-mediated supersymmetry breaking (AMSB) \cite{Randall:1998uk,Giudice:1998xp}, provides an effective tool for studying the dynamics of QCD beyond perturbation theory.
+This tool may well be applicable beyond QCD, and in fact it led to new predictions on the IR dynamics of chiral gauge theories \cite{Csaki:2021xhi,Csaki:2021aqv,Kondo:2022lvu} different from past conjectures.
 Furthermore, the application to $SO(N_c)$ gauge theories led to the demonstration that both magnetic monopoles and mesons condensed in the ground state, practically a proof of confinement in these theories \cite{Csaki:2021jax,Csaki:2021xuc}.
 It is also expected that the tool can be applied to lower dimensional systems such as for strongly correlated systems in condensed matter physics.

-However, questions remained about the so-called ``conformal window,'' where the SQCD dynamics leads to an infrared (IR) fixed point for $SU(N_c)$ gauge theories with number of flavors within the range $\frac{3}{2}N_c < N_f < 3N_c$.
+However, questions remained about the so-called ``conformal window,'', where the SQCD dynamics leads to an infrared (IR) fixed point for $SU(N_c)$ gauge theories with a number of flavors within the range $\frac{3}{2}N_c < N_f < 3N_c$.
 Such theories have been shown to be superconformal in the long-distance limit \cite{Seiberg:1994pq}.
-Once perturbed by AMSB, it was immediately clear that the AMSB effects disappear asymptotically in the IR limit.
+Once perturbed by AMSB, it was immediately clear that the AMSB effects disappear asymptotically in the fixed point limit.
 However, it was not clear whether the theories reach IR fixed points in the presence of such a perturbation.

-In this Letter, we argue that the AMSB effects are {\it relevant}\/ and deflect the renormalization-group-equation (RGE) flow to chiral symmetry breaking.
-We demonstrate that the question can be studied unambiguously at the upper edge and lower edge of the conformal window for large $N_c$, where IR fixed points are achieved within the validity of perturbation theory.
+In this paper, we argue that the AMSB effects are relevant and deflect the renormalization-group-equation (RGE) flow to chiral symmetry breaking under certain conditions.
+We demonstrate that the question can be studied at the upper and lower edges of the conformal window for large $N_c$, where IR fixed points are achieved within the validity of perturbation theory.
 The AMSB effects are shown to be relevant in these regimes, and therefore, the dynamics does not lead to superconformal fixed points.
 Instead, we show a convincing picture that the theories lead to chiral symmetry breaking if the superpartners of quarks get positive mass and can be decoupled.